 2. Not Contributing for Your Spouse

 In general, you can’t contribute more than you’ve earned in a given year.
 But there’s an important exception for non-working spouses.

 A spousal IRA allows a non-working spouse to have an account much like their working spouse.
 As long as you’re married and file a joint tax return, a non-working spouse is eligible to participate.
-Depending on the year you open the account, as a couple, that extra $5,500 or $6,000—$6,500 or $7,000, if your spouse qualifies for the catch-up provision – can significantly increase your tax benefit over time.
+Depending on the year you open the account, as a couple, that extra $5,500 or $6,000—$6,500 or $7,000, if your spouse qualifies for the catch-up provision—can significantly increase your tax benefit over time.

 3. Contributing Too Much

 The annual contribution limit applies to the total amount you invest in Roth IRAs, even if you have more than one.
 If you go over the cap, you’ll be hit with a 6 percent penalty each year on any excess funds that you contribute.